 \subsubsection{Two-step Heuristic-BMF}

 By grouping observations containing the same factor(s), we can recover additional features present in the grouping that should be added to that factor's feature set.
-This is what RMP-2 does, globally based on the defined observation sets (and using a basic complexity cost).
+RMP-2 does this globally based on the defined observation sets and using a basic complexity cost.

-To allow features to be allocated to multiple factors, a coarse grid search is performed to identify at which global proportion of representation in an observation group, a feature should be added to a factor.
-This optionally uses either the reconstruction error or MDL loss, as defined in \citet{hess_primping_2017}, (see Supplementary Material), which accounts for the sparsity, hence implicitly the rank, of the factorisation.
+To allow features to be allocated to multiple factors, a coarse grid search is performed to identify at which global proportion of representation in an observation group a feature should be added to a factor.
+This optionally uses either the reconstruction error or MDL loss as defined in \citet{hess_primping_2017}, see Appendix \ref{sec:mdl}, which accounts for the sparsity, hence implicitly the rank, of the factorisation.
 The approach is formalised in Algorithm \ref{ref:algo_1}.

 Following the reassignment of features, we greedily remove redundant factors, or factors that result in marginal improvement of the loss.
 To remove a factor with reconstruction error, the error without the factor must be some minimum percentage $f$ of the reconstruction error with the factor.
-The MDL loss already accounts for removing a factor through reduced complexity (so $f=1$).
+The MDL loss already accounts for removing a factor through reduced complexity (so $f=1$ with MDL loss).
 This is formalised in Algorithm \ref{ref:algo_2}.